dgr/clojurecrazy/docs/_posts/2022-01-30-my-experience-with-an-m1-macbook-air.md

 So, in late December, I decided to take the plunge and upgrade my own machine to one of the new Apple Silicon models.
 The first quesstion was, which model should I get?
 I watched all the YouTube reviews of the new M1 Pro and M1 Max models.
-Which they both seemed fast, it felt like they were targeting professions working with video more than anything else.
+While they both seemed fast, it felt like they were targeting media professionals working with video more than anything else.
 Further, reports were that the laptops were heavy.
 I loved the 16-inch screen, but I wanted something light, with all-day battery life, if possible.
 They were also a lot more expensive, with the models I would have chosen running nearly $2500.

 More and more, I found myself drawn to the year-old, M1 Air.
 It's small, light, and relatively inexpensive.
-I figured if there was something I found out about it after the fact that I really hated, I could always dispose of it on eBay and I wouldn't be out that much money in any case.
+I figured if there was something I found out about it after purchasing it that I really hated, I could always dispose of it on eBay and I wouldn't be out that much money in any case.
 By the time I made the decision, Apple was already starting to offer the M1 Air as part of their refurb program.
-So, I saved myself a few dollars and bought an M1 Air with some upgraded
-specs: 16 GB of RAM and 1 TB of SSD.
+So, I saved myself a few dollars and bought a refurbished M1 Air with some upgraded specs: 16 GB of RAM and 1 TB of SSD.
 That's basically 2x the RAM and 4x the storage of the base model.
 And the price was $800 lower than I would have paid for a 14-inch MacBook Pro with M1 Pro processor.

 After I received it, I installed the latest Emacs 28 pretest from [emacsformacosx.com](https://emacsformacosx.com/builds).
 I also